rttomlinson/mcmakler_backend/README.md

 ### Install dependencies

-Run `npm i` in the root directory in install all dependencies
+Run `npm i` in the root directory to install all dependencies

 ### Starting the server